Change of pace

 Tim’s invitation to ride with him and a triathlete friend and her husband had left me fearing the worst.

-The prospect of spending the Sunday before Christmas in the saddle as opposed to the shops was too good to refuse.
+The prospect of spending the Sunday before Christmas in the saddle as opposed to the shops was too good to refuse, however.

 All things considered, I’d say no. My confidence levels are renewed, I experienced parts of the county on two wheels I’d only previously visited on four, and am now counting the minutes until my next outing, hopefully today, if it ever stops raining.
 Or perhaps even if it doesn’t.